 As I’m sure most of you will know, Facebook is a social media network that allows you to connect with friends, family and your favourite brands all in one place.
-You may not like Facebook for personal use (especially after the data issues earlier in the year) but there is no denying that it is a powerful tool for your business.
+You may not like Facebook for personal use but there is no denying that it is a powerful tool for your business.

 As I mentioned above, there are over 2 Billion Active Users on Facebook every month.
 This is a huge amount of people, all on one platform, and using Facebook can be a great way to grow your business.

-Facebook can be used to increase brand awareness, promote your classes and events and keep in touch with your students.
+Facebook allows you to create a business page, a great way to separate your personal life and your business.
+You can use the platform to increase brand awareness, promote your classes and events or just to keep in touch with your students.

 And finally, keeping in touch with your students.
 The reason Facebook was created in the first place was to keep in touch with those that matter.
 This will allow your students to interact with you on a daily basis and if they have a question for you they don’t have to wait until class to ask.
 You can also create your own group so that all of your students can discuss your class together, or you can remind them of the week’s ‘homework’!